 Find and read through listings on software development review sites, starting with Clutch.

 Read through the last few years of reviews on Glassdoor.

 Run a few web searches for key leaders to see where they are writing and speaking outside of the firm.
 This will provide a good sense of the reputation and contribution of the firm.

 5. Business Processes

 Maturity of process indicates experience and expertise, as well as level of talent.
 The question you want to answer here is:

 “How does the development firm perform the work?”

-Your organization should also ask how design, user experience, and user testing fit into the development process, as well as how a development project is governed for features, timeline, and cost.
+Your organization should also ask how design, user experience, building an MVP, and user testing fit into the development process, as well as how a development project is governed or updated in real-time.